katherineluhsu/textbook/docs/presentation/01-nouns-adjs-pron/adjectives.md

 - *sapiens puer* ("wise boy"; masculine singular nominative. *sapiens* = 3rd declension, 1 termination; *puer* = 2nd declension masculine)
 - *sapiens puella* ("wise girl"; feminine singular nominative. *puella* = 1st declension feminine)

 Just like nouns, the dictionary entries for adjectives tells us what declension(s) they belong to and, thus, how to form them.
-Dictionary entries for adjectives come in four types:
+Dictionary entries for adjectives come in four major types, with some special rules and irregulars to consider:

-## 1) The 2-1-2 adjectives:
+## 2-1-2 adjectives

 Examples:
 - *magnus*, *magna*, *magnum* - great